OrsonDeWitt/BirdMApp/README.md

 #### .csv (eBird)

-When importing a .csv file, it has to contain the following columns: "scientificName"/"scientific name"/"commonName"/"common name" (either of the 4), "latitude", "longitude", and "date". eBird provides this data to you in a csv format when going to "My eBird".
+When importing a .csv file, it has to contain the following columns: "scientificName"/"scientific name"/"commonName"/"common name" (either of the 4), "latitude", "longitude", and "date". eBird provides this data to you in a .csv format when downloading your data from "My eBird".
 Naturally, there will be no photos to plot, but you'll otherwise be able to see markers on the map, explore countries and see your statistics.

 ### Photo Ratings